 The South County Region of El Dorado County is isolated.
 Internet services are not reliable for many of our families.
 Support services are limited and PUSD makes every effort to work with El Dorado County Health & Human Services as well as the El Dorado County Office of Education to provide families with access to dental care, food distribution, mental health services and before and after school care.
-Feedback from parents in remote attendance areas indicated frustration with internet resources and challenges with synchronous instruction for hybrid students and full-virtual students.

-PUSD Chronic Absenteeism rate was 13.2% at the close of campuses March 16, 2020.
-Overall chronic absenteeism was 4.4% for 2019-20 school year.
-Mountain Creek Middle School continues to experience a high rate of chronic absenteeism, especially for our SWD, Hispanic and Socioeconomically Disadvantaged subgroups; Mountain Creek Middle School closed the year with a Chronic absenteeism rate of 31.9%, Pioneer Elementary with 35.6% and Walt Tyler Elementary with 41.5%.
+All schools continues to experience a high rate of chronic absenteeism, especially for our SWD, Hispanic and Socioeconomically Disadvantaged subgroups; Mountain Creek Middle School closed the year with a Chronic absenteeism rate of 30%, Pioneer Elementary with 42% and Walt Tyler Elementary with 57%.